 Who we are

-The CCA has an executive team based in central London, as well as dedicated resource based in both Scotland and Wales.
-The team consists of policy and communications experts who work with our Board, our working groups and our local representatives to influence policies and change attitudes both within the sector and across healthcare.
+The CCA executive team consists of policy and advocacy specialists who work with our Board, our expert working groups and our local representatives, to influence policies and positively shape attitudes both within the sector and across the wider healthcare arena.

 Policy and Programmes Manager

 Sam joined the CCA in July 2022.
 He is responsible for supporting the CCA Professional Practice Group to develop policy positions on regulatory matters, professionalism and future pharmacy practice.

 Prior to joining the CCA, Sam spent almost 4 years working for the Department of Health and Social Care where he advised Ministers on NHS commissioning, patient choice and personalisation.
 His most recent role was developing and supporting the parliamentary passage of the Health and Care Act 2022.

 Head of Public Affairs

 Neeraj joined the CCA in 2021 and leads the CCA’s public affairs and external communications activity.
 He is responsible for the delivery of the CCA’s parliamentary affairs and corporate communications strategies across external networks, including community pharmacy sector partners, civil servants, and parliamentarians.